renpy/renpy/sphinx/source/python.rst

 To avoid conflict with Ren'Py, creators should use priorities in the range -999 to 999.
 Priorities of less than 0 are generally used for libraries and to set up themes.
-Normal init code should have a priority of 0 or higher.
+Normal init statements should have a priority of 0 or higher.

 Init python statements also take the ``hide`` or ``in`` clauses.